Dashboard App

 Playground is much more useful when these are already in place:

-• a reviewed default or named agent policy
+• a reviewed default or named agent policy connected to the expected bucket

 • a real active project API key